STATE INDIVIDUAL ASSISTANCE PROGRAM

 The State Individual Assistance Program is authorized under Arkansas Code Annotated 12-75-101 et.al.

-The Arkansas Department of Emergency Management and the Arkansas Department of Human Services jointly administer the State Individual Assistance Program.
+The Arkansas Department of Emergency Management administers the State Individual Assistance Program.
 Through the development of a disaster declaration and damage assessments you may be eligible to receive disaster assistance from the State of Arkansas.

 The assistance is for qualified homeowners/renters whose primary residence was damaged or destroyed in a declared designated area.
 If the damage exceeds the capabilities of local government, a state declaration will be requested through the Governor’s Office.
 The State of Arkansas disaster assistance covers basic needs and will not compensate you for your entire loss.